the-cai-lab/Cai-lab-ChimeraX-script/README.md

 # ChimeraX Amino-Acid Substitution Pipeline

 This repository contains a ChimeraX-driven pipeline to evaluate residue tolerance for amino‑acid substitutions in proteins.
-It combines ChimeraX structural calculations (SASA and clash counts) with sequence‑level codon checks to generate ranked residue lists that are more likely to tolerate substitutions.
+It combines ChimeraX structural calculations (SASA and clash counts) with sequence‑level codon checks and generates ranked residue lists that likely to tolerate bulky substitutions.

 ## Pipeline